-If your prolapse gets significantly worse whilst waiting for your surgery please contact your GP or NHS 111 for medical review in the first instance.
+If your symptoms have significantly worsened or you have any new concerns with heavy menstrual bleeding, irregular bleeding, pain or discomfort whilst waiting for your surgery please contact your GP or NHS 111 for medical review in the first instance.
 They will be able to advise if this is something they can support you with during your wait, or they will be able to direct you to the appropriate service to determine a management plan.
-If this has not helped, feel free to get in touch with us (contact details at the bottom of page) so we can review you and see how we can improve your symptoms while awaiting your procedure.
+If this does not help, then feel free to get in touch with us (contact details at the bottom of page) so we can review your symptoms while awaiting surgery.
 Urgent Health Advice For urgent health advice about physical or mental health, when it's not an emergency, please call 111 from any landline or mobile phone.
 You can also visit www.nhs.uk.
 The NHS 111 service is available 24 hours a day, seven days a week.
 Life Threatening Emergencies For something life threatening - severe bleeding, breathing difficulties or chest pains - please dial 999.
 Contact Us If your surgery is planned to take place at Musgrove Park Hospital, please contact: OandGSecAdmin@Somersetft.nhs.uk If your surgery is planned to take place at Yeovil Hospital, please contact: ydhgynaesecretaries@somersetft.nhs.uk